valleysprings/valleysprings.github.io/_pages/about.md

 # About me

-I am now a senior-year data scientist student with a passion for using data to solve complex problems.
+As a senior-year data-science student at ECNU, I am currently preparing to further my studies at SJTU later this year.
 Throughout my undergraduate studies, I have maintained a strong academic record, with overall GPA of 3.77 (89.82/100).
 I have also participated in two university-level innovation and entrepreneurship activities, including an AI-driven automated time manager and a data mining and system optimization platform based on eye-tracking data collection.

 ## Undergraduate studies